 46. Joshua Graves, b.c.
 1854.

-Margaret W. Graves (11) was born about 1823 in AL. She married William Morris on 9 July 1842 in Tallapoosa Co., AL. He was born about 1810 in GA.
-All their children were born in AL, except for the last one who was probably born in TX.
+Margaret W. Graves (11) was born about 1823 in AL, and died after 1880, probably in TX.
+She married William Morris, son of Chesley Morris and Alice Alley Post, on 9 July 1842 in Tallapoosa Co., AL. He was born about 1810 in GA, and also died after 1880.
+This family was recorded on the 1850 in Talledega Co., AL, the 1860 and 1870 censuses in Henderson Co., TX, and the 1880 census in Hunt Co., TX; their children were born in AL, except for the last two who were born in TX.
 (R‑20)

 Children - Morris